|

 Plain white string will freely distributed, along with simple fixtures.
 Learn to use these and turn a turks-head knot into wearable art.

-Dot Nail Marbling
+Nail Marbling

 Manda Decker